 This is why a test drive is an important part of the used car buying process.
 During a test drive, you can catch some signs of problems with the two most expensive to repair components: the engine and transmission.
 Sometimes, you know that the car should be avoided right after starting it.
 We know how to test drive a used car, so we want to share a few tips with you.

 1. Are you going to be comfortable driving this car?

 This Mazda RX-8 has tight sporty seats, but not everyone will find them comfortable.

 Make sure the car is comfortable and adequate for your daily driving needs.
 If something doesn't feel right, ask yourself: can I get used to this or will it bother me for as long as I have this car?
 For example, things like the placement of the controls or design of the gauges are easy to get used to.
 On the other hand, if the driver's seat is too short or the pedals are too high or you don't have enough legroom or headroom, these issues might be hard to live with, and it's best to find another car.
 One of our friends had to sell his almost new car, because the pedal placement caused pain in his foot.

 2. Is this car ready for a test drive?

 Find out about insurance coverage for the test drive.
 Call your insurance if you are not sure.
-A used car sold at a dealership could be covered by the dealership insurance policy, but a car sold by a private owner might not be even insured.
-Make sure there is an insurance coverage before the test drive.
+A used car sold at a dealership could be covered by the dealership's insurance policy, but a car sold by a private owner might not even be insured.
+Make sure there is insurance coverage before the test drive.
 To avoid distractions during the test drive, take some time to adjust the steering, driver's seat and mirrors and get familiar with controls and instruments.